WismutHansen/CAPTN/README.md

 python -m image_captioning_florence
 ```

-you'll be prompted for the folder path and everything else runs automatically.
+you'll be prompted for the folder path and can optionally provide information on the contents of the images, everything else runs automatically.